amcquistan/django-survey-permissions/Django Authentication Part 2- Groups and Permissions.md

         for assignee in assignees:
             assigned_to = User.objects.get(pk=int(assignee))
-            SurveyAssignment.objects.create(
+            assigned_survey = SurveyAssignment.objects.create(
                 survey=survey,
                 assigned_by=request.user,
                 assigned_to=assigned_to
             )
-            assign_perm('view_survey', assigned_to, survey)
+            assign_perm('view_surveyassginment', assigned_to, assigned_survey)

         return redirect(reverse('profile'))

 ```

-The key to this change is the assign_perm('view_survey', assigned_to, survey) which specifically assigns the 'view_survey' permission to the users to the instance of the survey being created.
+The key to this change is the assign_perm('view_surveyassginment', assigned_to, assigned_survey) which specifically assigns the 'view_surveyassginment' permission to the users for the instance of the survey assginment being created.
 However, this will only protect the newly created surveys.
 To update any existing survey's that have been previously created I will need to make a django migration to assign this object instance level permission to the existing survey's and assigned users.

 To start I create an empty migration script.